rehierl/abstract-properties/02-x-mathematics/03-0-relations/2-2-ex-sequences.md

 Note that one could in principle use a simple sequence to define a reflexive linear relation.
-However, and since each element would have to be repeated next subsequent to itself, it would be easier to just point out that the intended relation is the reflexive closure of the corresponding ordered sequence.
+However, and since each element would have to be repeated next subsequent to itself, it would be easier to just point out that the actual relation is supposed to be the reflexive closure of the corresponding ordered sequence.

 As a consequence, and except for special purposes (which are not part of this discussion), repeating elements will by default not be allowed.
 That is, the